slavate/CarND-MPC-Project/WriteUp.md

       cte[t] = f(x[t-1]) - y[t-1] + v[t-1] * sin(epsi[t-1]) * dt
       epsi[t] = psi[t] - psides[t-1] + v[t-1] * delta[t-1] / Lf * dt

-Here we simplify that actuator throttle value in range from -1 to 1 is acceleration which will be used in the above update equations.
+Here we simplify that actuator throttle value in range from -1 to 1 is acceleration which will be used in the above update equation for velocity.

 As proposed in Q&A Video I also shifting vehicle reference point to `0,0` and orientation `0` - see lines 110 - 120 in main.cpp.